 Paolo Paradisi is a researcher at ISTI-CNR (Pisa) since 2010, he is a Physicist with a PhD in Technical Physics.
-He is an expert in probability theory and statistics, signal processing (development of models and methods), stochastic processes, diffusion and transport processes.
-He carried out several application to experimental data, in particular electrophysiological signals.
+He is an expert in probability theory and statistics; signal processing: development of models and methods, applications to real data; stochastic processes, diffusion and transport processes.

 Main research field and activity: complex systems; estimation of complexity in time-varying networks.
-Applications in neurophysiology (biomedical signal processing and complexity analysis)

-and in the stochastic modeling of biological systems.
+Applications in neurophysiology (biomedical signal processing and complexity analysis) and in the stochastic modeling of biological systems.
 Development of models and algorithms of signal processing for time series with complex intermittency.